Consistent estimation of the spectrum of trace class data augmentation algorithms: Introduction

+\item From (\ref{K_lambda1_reln}), it is apparent that if $\eta_i$'s are known, then the knowledge of the entire spectrum enables us to compute the exact $L^2$ distance to stationarity.
+While finding the exact $\eta_ i$'s in general will be difficult, specific examples can be found in \citet{diaconis:khare:saloff:2008, hobert:roy:robert:2011,khare:zhou:2009}. \end{enumerate}

-While bounding or estimating the spectral gap is clearly useful, a much more detailed and accurate picture of the convergence can be obtained by analyzing the entire spectrum of the Markov operator.
-This is apparent from (\ref{K_lambda1_reln}), and specific examples can be found in \citet{diaconis:khare:saloff:2008, hobert:roy:robert:2011,khare:zhou:2009}.
-Moreover, if we have two competing Markov chains to sample from the same stationary density, having knowledge of their respective spectra allows for a detailed and careful comparison (See Section~\ref{sec_illus_finite} for an illustration).
-However, the literature for general methods to evaluate/estimate the entire spectrum (all the eigenvalues) of a Markov operator is rather sparse. \citet{adamczak:bednorz:2015} provide an elegant and simple way of consistently estimating the spectrum of a general Hilbert-Schmidt integral operator with symmetric kernel using approximations based on random matrices simulated from a Markov chain.
+The literature for general methods to evaluate/estimate the entire spectrum (all the eigenvalues) of a Markov operator is, however, rather sparse. \citet{adamczak:bednorz:2015} provide an elegant and simple way of consistently estimating the spectrum of a general Hilbert-Schmidt integral operator with symmetric kernel using approximations based on random matrices simulated from a Markov chain.
 The approach in \citet{adamczak:bednorz:2015} can in particular be adapted for estimating the spectra of Markov operators.
 In fact, as we show in Section~\ref{sec_rma_exact}, in this context, the regularity condition needed for their method is exactly equivalent to the underlying Markov operator being trace class.